 Section 97.
 Statement of Policies. - The University must conform to the declared policies under CHED Memorandum No. 09, s.
-201370, and its subsequent issuances are hereby adopted and the same shall be applied suppletorily and serve as governing guidelines under this Article and related policies of the University in so far as expressly authorized by the EVSU Board Regents upon the recommendation by the University President, to wit:
+201362, and its subsequent issuances are hereby adopted and the same shall be applied suppletorily and serve as governing guidelines under this Article and related policies of the University in so far as expressly authorized by the EVSU Board Regents upon the recommendation by the University President, to wit:

-- The University seeks to form individuals who can later become productive citizens of the country and the world.
+97.1.
+The University seeks to form individuals who can later become productive citizens of the country and the world.
 Its responsibility is not only confined to the teaching and development of job skills, but also to the acquisition of life skills and values.
 The individuals produced by the University should be able to contribute positively to the progress of his/her country, and to the upliftment of the human conditions.
-Student Affairs and Services, therefore, systematically and deliberately address this end objective of producing citizens suited to the aims of the country and of humanity.
-The University must provide a set of student centered activities and services in support of academic instruction intended to facilitate well-rounded student development for involvement as future responsible citizens and leaders.
-These shall be collectively known as the Student Affairs and Services. - 97.2.
-The students' enjoyment of their rights shall be balanced by the exercise of accountability and social responsibility, that is for every right enjoyed, there is a corresponding duty and accountability.
+Student Affairs and Services, therefore, must systematically and deliberately address this end objective of producing citizens suited to the aims of the country and of humanity.
+The University must provide a set of student centered activities and services in support of academic instruction intended to facilitate holistic and well-rounded student development for active involvement as future responsible citizens and leaders.
+These shall be collectively known as the Student Affairs and Services.

-70 "Enhanced Policies and Guidelines on Student Affairs and Services."
+^{62 &}quot;Enhanced Policies and Guidelines on Student Affairs and Services."

-- 97.3.
+- 97.2.
+The students' enjoyment of their rights shall be balanced by the exercise of accountability and social responsibility, that is for every right enjoyed, there is a corresponding duty and accountability. - 97.3.
 The rights of students to "self-management" with the exercise of right to self-organize on matters that will advance their welfare and maximize their potentials shall be invaluable. - 97.4.
 The University shall ensure full implementation of policies promulgated by CHED and provide mechanism for its monitoring and evaluation duly approved by the EVSU Board of Regents upon the recommendation by the University President.

 Section 98.
-Components of Student Affairs and Services of the University. - Student Affairs and Services are the services and programs in the University that are with academic support experiences of students to attain holistic student development71.
+Components of Student Affairs and Services of the University. - Student Affairs and Services are the services and programs in the University that are with academic support experiences of students to attain holistic student development63.
 The academic support services of the University are composed of the following:

 - 98.1.
 Student Welfare Services.
 These are basic services and programs needed to ensure and promote the well-being of students. - 98.2.
 Student Development Services.
-These include the services and programs designed for the exploration, enhancement and development of student's full potential for personal development, leadership, and social responsibility through various institutional and/or student -initiated activities. - 98.3.
+These include the services and programs designed for the exploration, enhancement and development of student's full potential for personal development, leadership, and social responsibility through various institutional and/or student initiated activities. - 98.3.
 Institutional Student Programs and Services.
 These are the services and programs designed to pro-actively respond to the basic health, food, shelter, and safety concerns of students including students with special needs and disabilities and the University.

 Section 99.
-Student Welfare Services of the University72. - These include the basic services that are necessary to serve the well-being of students such as, but not limited to, (1) Information, Orientation and Awareness, (2) Guidance and Counseling, (3) Career and Placement, (4) Economic Enterprise Development, (5) and University Students' Handbook Development.
+Student Welfare Services of the University64. - These include the basic services that are necessary to serve the well-being of students such as, but not limited to, (1) Information, Orientation and Awareness, (2) Guidance and